chiragsanghvi/JavascriptSDK/README.md

 Before we dive into using the SDK, we need to grok a couple of things about the apikey.

 ApiKey is central to interacting with the API as every call to the API needs to be authenticated.
-To access the ApiKey for your app, go to your app via the [portal](https://portal.appacitive.com) and go to the api key section from the left side.
+To access the ApiKey for your app, go to app listing via the [portal](https://portal.appacitive.com) and click on the key icon on right side.

 !["Getting your apikey"](http:\/\/appacitive.github.io\/images\/portal-apikey-small.png)